 What is Gynecomastia?

 The term gynecomastia has Greek origins and means “woman-like breasts.”
-The condition can affect one or both breasts, and it is not rare — it’s thought that up to one half of men have the condition.
-The problem is that most never do anything about it, or even know they have a problem.
-Again, they just assume they have a few extra pounds, and their larger breasts are part of it.
+The condition can affect one or both breasts, and is not rare — it’s thought that up to one-half of men have this condition.
+The problem is that most men never do anything about it, or even know they have a problem.
+As a result, they just assume they have a few extra pounds, and their larger breasts are part of it.